Legislation and guidance

 We are considering whether new legislative measures are necessary to meet the distinct needs of people with learning disabilities or autism.
 We produced a report of our scoping exercise findings on learning disability and autism provision in the Mental Health (Scotland) Act 2003.
-An independent review of learning disability and autism in the Mental Health Act in Scotland is expected to report to Ministers at the end of 2019.
+An independent review of learning disability and autism in the Mental Health Act in Scotland reported to Ministers on 18 December 2019.
+Read the final report and recommendations.

 As part of the Mental Health (Scotland) Act 2015, we carried out a review of the arrangements for investigating the deaths of patients being treated for mental disorder.
 We published the final review report in December 2018.

 We published an update on the mental health law review in December 2019.